-In the MDGPS algorithm, all samples of different tasks are presented together at the beginning of training, in order to analyse policies in a batch way.
-For SMT-GPS, the agent learns policies based only on current task samples, after it completes previous tasks.
+policies based only on current task samples, after it completes previous tasks.
 We test these two algorithms on a total of 120 different tasks, with initial positions randomly selected within the square area constructed by associated training tasks.
-In other words, both algorithms are evaluated at 30 similar yet different tasks separately, generated around 4 different training tasks.
+In other words, both algorithms are evaluated at 30 similar yet different tasks separately, generated around four different training tasks.

-Results are presented in Table III which show that the proposed SMT-GPS algorithm can attain comparable performance to MDGPS in three aspects, including distance between end-effector position and target position, the action cost and success rate of peg insertion.
+Results are presented in Table III which show that the proposed SMT-GPS algorithm can attain comparable performance to MDGPS in three aspects, including distance between end-effector position and target position, the action cost, and success rate of peg insertion.
 However, the SMT-GPS only relies on current task samples, which is totally different from the MDGPS whose training samples for all tasks need to be presented in advance.
-In other words, the proposed SMT-GPS can be seen to complete multiple tasks sequentially without requiring whole task information, and can also achieve better results at the neighborhood of these 4 tasks.
+In other words, the proposed SMT-GPS can be seen to complete multiple tasks sequentially without requiring whole task information, and can also achieve better results at the neighborhood of these four tasks.

-c) Fisher information analysis:

-Finally, we carry out an experiment to further analyze the concrete influence of retaining previous information, with a form of Fisher information (FI) incorporated in the EWC algorithm.
+c) Fisher information analysis: Finally, we carry out an experiment to further analyze the concrete influence of retaining previous information, with a form of FI incorporated in the EWC algorithm.

-As before, we use the "Policy1" method as a contrastive method, and train policies with the same settings as in the first subsection.
+As before, we use the Policy1 method as a contrastive method, and train policies with the same settings as in the first section.
 Since FI describes the accuracy of estimated posterior probability for each task parameter, we now make a comparison between different tasks in terms of their FI values.

-Fig. 5: The result about FI difference on each weight in layer 3 for comparing SMT-GPS and "Policy1" methods.
+Fig. 5.
+Result about FI difference on each weight in layer 3 for comparing SMT-GPS and Policy1 methods.
+FI differences in (a) SMT-GPS and (b) Policy1.

-For simplicity, the neural network weights in the third layer (i.e. the second hidden layer) are used for illustration.
-The outcomes are calculated in three scenarios, showing FI differences between each of the first three tasks with the fourth task, corresponding to the top (t1 - t4), middle (t2 - t4) and bottom (t3 - t4) sub-figures in Figure 5, respectively.
-As can be seen, the FI differences in 3 sub-figures achieve similar results since the agent can complete each of the previous tasks when learning the current task.
+For simplicity, the neural network weights in the third layer (i.e., the second hidden layer) are used for illustration.
+The outcomes are calculated in three scenarios, showing FI differences between each of the first three tasks with the fourth task, corresponding to the top (t1 - t4), middle (t2 - t4), and bottom (t3 - t4) figures in Fig. 5, respectively.
+As can be seen, the FI differences in three figures achieve similar results since the agent can complete each of the previous tasks when learning the current task.
 Here, FI is employed to record important information of previous tasks, which can be considered a way of communicating information between different learning tasks.
-It can also be seen that, for the case of the SMT-GPS algorithm, FI differences present smaller values compared to "Policy1".
-For instance, there are significant differences around the weight 4500, which show that "Policy1" is not capable of learning a perfect global parameter to represent the previous parameters for each task.
+It can also be seen that, for the case of the SMT-GPS algorithm, FI differences present smaller values compared to Policy1.
+For instance, there are significant differences around the weight 4500, which show that Policy1 is not capable of learning a perfect global parameter to represent the previous parameters for each task.
 Therefore, we conclude that the proposed SMT-GPS method is able to retain key weights for previously learned tasks.
 In other words, it can recall previous task information to avoid catastrophic forgetting, whilst executing a new learning task.

-V. CONCLUSIONS
+V. CONCLUSION

-In this paper, we proposed a novel GPS based framework for sequential multi-task learning.
+In this paper, we proposed a novel GPS-based framework for sequential multitask learning.
 It enables agents to continuously learn policies for different tasks, without catastrophic forgetting.
 In particular, an algorithmic implementation, termed SMT-GPS, has been realized, and comparatively evaluated on two dynamical systems, specifically, an upward-swinging pendulum and peg insertion environments.
 These demonstrate the algorithms ability to both remember previous task policies and incrementally learn, new task-specific knowledge.
-Use of well-trained local policies, optimised by "successful samples representing successful completion of trajectories, enable the SMT-GPS to address the problem of catastrophic forgetting.
+Use of well-trained local policies, optimized by "successful samples representing successful completion of trajectories, enable the SMT-GPS to address the problem of catastrophic forgetting.
 The latter is of significant importance, for enabling effective interaction with the real world.